Purchases made through links earn us a small commission, at no extra cost to you.

 Melk Abbey is one of those places I decided to visit solely because it was a UNESCO World Heritage Site.
 I wasn’t familiar with its history or what treasures we would see on a tour of Melk Abbey’s interior.
 I just knew it was close to Vienna and that Melk was the gateway to the Wachau Valley, which I had always wanted to see.

 Since we were going to be in Vienna, it would have been a shame to miss out on seeing Melk.
-So, onto the itinerary it went!
+So, onto our Europe itinerary it went!
 We would do a day trip, visiting Melk Abbey in the morning and cruising the Wachau Valley in the afternoon.